moliver28/research-handbook/content/handbook/product/ux/collaborators-playbook.md

 ### Altitude exercise

 If you're wanting to solicit feedback from your team asynchronously, and you're hoping to receive feedback about both the general direction and about the details, an [altitude exercise](https://gitlab.com/gitlab-org/monitor/respond/-/issues/60) could be helpful.
 An altitude exercise solicits feedback at the satellite-level, airplane-level, and ground-level.
-This exercise can help gather feedback about strategy and the particular design details simultanesously.
+This exercise can help gather feedback about strategy and the particular design details simultaneously.